LoganCome/logancome.github.io/_pages/includes/intro.md

 My research interest includes robotics and federated learning.
 Papers published in top robotics conferences/journals as TASE, RAL, ICRA, IROS, IJCNN, etc. I was the winner of Outstanding Paper Award of CCF National Conference of Theoretical Computer Science in 2017.

-As the founding chairman of both the IEEE Hainan University Student Branch and the Hainan University Robotics and Artificial Intelligence Association, I have been volunteering to promote education in Robotics and AI, providing numerous students with opportunities to learn in this field.
-In recognition of my efforts, I was honored with the Education Achievement Award by the government.
+As the founding chairman of both the IEEE Hainan University Student Branch and the Robotics and Artificial Intelligence Association, I have been volunteering to promote education in Robotics and AI, providing numerous students with opportunities to learn in this field.
+In recognition of these efforts, I was honored with the Education Achievement Award by the government.

 I attempted to commercialize my research and established Hainan Data-Vigor Technology Co.LTD, which is now a National High-tech S/M Enterprise.
 And also a co-funder of Hainan H.R.Z.C.
 Technology Co.LTD, which is now a National High-tech Enterprise.
 I have now returned to full-time research to obtain my Ph.D.